Dalma Gálfi: Juniors

-2013
+Professional

+2013: WTA Tour debut

 Gálfi was given a wildcard for the Budapest Grand Prix, where she made her WTA Tour main-draw debut alongside Lilla Barzó in doubles, only to lose to the 2011 French Open champions Andrea Hlaváčková and Lucie Hradecká.

 2015: ITF Junior World Champion

 In December 2015, Gálfi was pronounced ITF Junior World Champion.
-In that year, she won the girls' singles title at the US Open, and the girls' doubles title (with Fanny Stollár) at the Wimbledon Championships.
+In that year, she won the girls' singles title at the US Open, and the girls' doubles title (with Fanny Stollár) at Wimbledon.

-2021: First WTA semifinal, Grand Slam debut
+2021: First WTA Tour semifinal, major debut

 In July 2021, she reached her first WTA Tour semifinal at the Budapest Grand Prix as a wildcard.

 Six years after winning the junior title at the US Open in 2015, Gálfi qualified, after eight attempts, for the first time into the main draw of a Grand Slam tournament at the US Open.

-2022: Top 100
+2022: WTA 1000 debut, US Open 3rd round in singles and doubles, top 80

-She reached the top 100 on 4 April 2022 at No. 97.
-After winning her first ITF grass-court title, the 2022 Ilkley Trophy in June, she reached a new career-high of world No. 81.
+Gálfi reached the top 100 on 4 April 2022, at No. 97 after recording her first win the WTA 1000 level in Miami.
+After winning her first ITF Circuit grass-court title, the Ilkley Trophy in June, she set a new career-high of world No. 81.

-2023
+She was runner-up at the WTA 125 Contrexéville Open in July, losing to Sara Errani in three sets in the final.

+Gálfi improved to a new best ranking of No. 79 on 12 September, after reaching the third round at a major for the first time in her career, at the US Open, where she lost to 18th seed Veronika Kudermetova.
+At the same tournament, she also advanced to the third round in doubles, partnering Bernarda Pera.

+2023: Australian & Madrid Opens debuts, Wimbledon 3rd round

-At the 2023 Upper Austria Ladies Linz she reached the quarterfinals as a qualifier defeating seventh seed Bernarda Pera, for her first Top 50 win, and wildcard Eva Lys.
+At the Linz Open, Gálfi reached the quarterfinals as a qualifier, defeating seventh seed Bernarda Pera and wildcard Eva Lys, before retiring while trailing in the first set of her last eight march against Markéta Vondroušová.

-At the 2023 BNP Paribas Open in Indian Wells she qualified as a lucky loser and defeated world No. 31 Danielle Collins for her best and second career win at this level.
+At the Indian Wells Open, she qualified as a lucky loser and defeated world No. 31, Danielle Collins, for her second career win at this level.
+She lost in the second round to fifth seed Caroline Garcia in three sets.

+At Wimbledon, Gálfi appeared in the third round for the first time at this major, after defeating Linda Nosková and Jule Niemeier.
+Her run was ended by 21st seed Ekaterina Alexandrova.

+2024: WTA Tour semifinal on grass

+In Hua Hin, Thailand, Gálfi reached her third career quarterfinal as a qualifier, defeating wildcard Ajla Tomljanović and fifth seed Wang Xiyu.
+She lost in the last eight to eventual champion Diana Shnaider.

+At the Rosmalen Open, she reached her first grass-court semifinal and first since Budapest 2021, as a qualifier defeating Arantxa Rus, fifth seed Veronika Kudermetova and Aleksandra Krunić.
+She lost her semifinal match to Bianca Andreescu in straight sets.
+Gálfi made it through qualifying at Wimbledon, going on to reach the second-round where she lost to 11th seed Danielle Collins.